-2.6 Inductive Interference
+2.7 Inductive Interference

-- A. An inductive interference coordination study is required for all proposed longitudinal occupations.
-This study may also be required for any crossing other than 90-degrees with the track(s). - B. All agreements covering crossings and longitudinal occupations will include provisions that the applicant provide appropriate remedies, at his own expense, to correct any inductive interference with NS facilities.
+A. An inductive interference coordination study is required for all proposed longitudinal occupations.
+This study may also be required for crossing 60 degrees or less with the track(s).

-2.7 Modification of Existing Facilities
+All agreements covering crossings and longitudinal occupations will include provisions that the applicant provide appropriate remedies, at his own expense, to correct any inductive interference with NS facilities.

-A. Any replacement or modification of an existing carrier pipe, conduit, and/or casing shall be considered as anew installation, subject to the requirements of this specification.
+- 2.8 Modification of Existing Facilities - A. Any replacement or modification of an existing carrier pipe, conduit, and/or casing shall be considered as a new installation, subject to the requirements of this specification.

-2.8 Abandoned Facilities
+2.9 Abandoned Facilities

 - A. The owner of all abandoned conduit crossings and other occupancies shall notify NS in writing, of the intention to abandon.
-The owner of conduit crossings and other occupancies shall submit to NS a request to abandon through the application portal and shall include its abandonment plans. - B. Abandoned conduits shall be completely filled with cement grout, compacted sand or other methods as approved by NS.
-This criterion maybe waived by NS for all, or a portion of the occupancy, at its sole discretion on case by case basis as requested by the applicant. - C. Abandoned handholes and other structures shall be removed to a minimum distance of 3-feet below finished grade and completely filled with cement grout or compacted sand.
+The owner of conduit crossings and other occupancies shall submit to NS a request to abandon through the application portal and shall include its abandonment plans. - B. Abandoned conduits shall be completely filled with cement grout, compacted sand or other methods as approved by NS. - C. Abandoned handholes and other structures shall be removed to a minimum distance of 3-feet below finished grade and completely filled with cement grout or compacted sand. - D. Grouting Standards

-2.9 Conflict of Specifications
+2.10 Conflict of Specifications